 The Black Walnut (as shown) is native to the American Midwest.

-We will soon have some high quality specialty wood items to offer on our website: www.livingakers.com.
-Right now, we have wooden yo yo's in walnut, as well as in cherry.
+We will have some high quality specialty wood items and gifts made from trees or about trees to offer on our website: www.livingakers.com.
+We just added some beautiful gift boxes with trees, made from high quality walnut.
+We also have wooden yo yo's in walnut, as well as in cherry, hard wood cutting boards and stone pendants that each are one of a kind.
 Tell us your ideas...

 For more specific identification information, this is a great article!